MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Trap.md

 function1 was completed
 ```

-The `Trap` statement in the function traps the error.
+The Trap statement in the function traps the error.
 After displaying the
 message, PowerShell resumes running the function.
 Note that `Function1` was
 completed.

 Compare this with the following example, which has the same error and `Trap`
 statement.
-In this example, the Trap statement occurs outside the function:
+In this example, the trap statement occurs outside the function:

 ```powershell
 function function2 {